tommy-khc/consistency-verification-of-candle-stick-and-trades-API/README.md

 #cvcat - ConsistencyVerificationCandleAndTrade

-Intro: this application can check 5 continuous candle sticks and verify consistency between get-trade and get-candleStick API. <br/>
+Description: this application can check 5 continuous candle sticks and verify consistency between get-trade and get-candleStick API.
+Java 11, Junit 5, log42j and maven are adopted in this project. <br/>

 The application - cvcat.jar is in application folder <br />

 run java application: <br />